cryobyte/WeatherApp/README.md

 # WeatherApp
 A basic weather app that tells you the weather based on city.
-Built using Vanilla JS, express, nodemon, openweathermap API
+Built using Vanilla JS.